The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai-and-bots/ai/ai-spawning/ai-spawner.md

 # Remarks

 This is comparable to the spawning of a player in how the units are produced.
-If the volume of the object is obstructed, the configured squad is at risk of spawning inside obstructing objects.

 ## Object Properties